Making Your First Request

 Be specific: subject, mood, colors, composition, background, lighting.
 If you have a strong preference, spell it out.
 If you're flexible on something, say that too.

-Each artist sets their own character limit (up to 2,000 characters by default).
+Each artist sets their own description length limit (default: 2,000).
 Use as much of it as you need.

 4. Add Reference Images

-You can include up to 5 image URLs with your request.
+You can upload up to 5 reference images with your request.
 These are optional, but good references can do more than a paragraph of description.

 Use them for: